AftabHussain/FMViz/README.md

 ### Generate Color Representations of Test Inputs

-Invoke the first part of FMViz, the augmented AFL fuzzer, which pro- duces hex color representations of test inputs generated while fuzzing the test subject.
+Invoke the first part of the visualization tool, the augmented AFL fuzzer, which pro- duces hex color representations of test inputs generated while fuzzing the test subject.
 Here, we fuzz ```xmllint``` binary from the libxml2 library.